Living is Easy members' projects 2025

 Ceramic Workshop with Dee Olinglass

 Community members are invited to join ceramic artist Dee Olinglass in creating small clay objects, based on their own personal mythology, to later be incorporated into daily rituals.
-Dee will host two workshops demonstrating some of the hand-building techniques she uses to make small clay pieces, including incense burners, shallow bowls, sculptures, shrines, and wild-flower vases.
+Join Dee Olinglass in creating small ceramic objects for daily ritual!
+Channel your inner mythology into a shrine, vase, incense burner, or whatever your fingers whisper late at night.
 Participants will make their own pieces, which will be displayed in the Struts gallery space while drying.
 Community members are also encouraged to independently work on a piece alongside the artist throughout the work week.

 Dee Olinglass (née Danielle Douglas) is newly-professional potter, recovering academic, and psychonaut residing in Mi'kma'ki (Sackville, NB).
 She makes and sells functional ceramic wares through her new business, Day Moon Ceramics.
 Her work explores the relationship between nature, inner myth, and household objects–illuminating the sacred in the everyday.
 While on the wheel, she is thinking about ancient myth, neuroscience, music, motherhood, psychedelia, flowers, friendship, and the nature of consciousness.